If you have never made bread, but always wanted to, this is the perfect recipe to start with.

 In an extra large bowl, add the honey, yeast and olive oil.
-Add 2 cups of warm water, stir and let the mixture sit for 3-5 minutes, or until it starts to froth up a little.
+Add the warm water, stir and let the mixture sit for 3-5 minutes, or until it starts to froth up a little.

-Add flour and salt to the wet ingredients, mix the dry ingredients into the wet ones with a wooden spoon.
+Add flour and salt to the wet ingredients.
 Mix the dough with a wooden spoon as much as you can and then using a wet hand, continue to mix the dough until all the ingredients look mixed together, and a wet dough has formed, it takes about 30 seconds.

-Leave the dough in the bowl and cover it with cling film and also with a tea towel.
-Place the dough in a warm spot to proof for 2 hours.
+Leave the dough in the bowl and cover it with cling film for 20 minutes.

 In the meantime, chop up your garlic and rosemary, place in a bowl and top with olive oil, to cover.
 You will need about 1/4 cup oil here.

-After the hour is up, the dough should have expanded to fill the metal pan and it should have fluffed up.
+After the hour is up, the dough should have expanded to fill the metal pan and it should have fluffed up, if it hasn't leave it a while longer.
 This dough now is so beautiful, now using your fingers make dimples in the dough with your finger tips.
 Be sure to press all the way to the bottom of the pan with your finger tips and make uniform dimples.